-The West Fargo Park District is excited to announce that the North Elmwood Park improvement project has officially begun!
+The West Fargo Park District is excited to announce that the North Elmwood Park improvement project is officially over!
 North Elmwood Park is one of West Fargo’s oldest parks dating back to the 1950s.
 This park has been home to the Park District’s main offices, maintenance shops, ball fields, shelters, storage, and many other functions.
 This wooded park just west of the Sheyenne River, north of 13th Ave W is about 25 acres.
 As the Park District has grown and we have been able to relocate the maintenance facilities, we are now able to continue to adapt and transform to meet the needs of our community, including additional athletic field capacity and improving park access.
-Although closed for the entire summer of 2022, we hope to have most of the project wrapped up for the park to re-open in 2023.
+We will re-open in 2024.

 What will be changed?